 - Airport tips for the Atlanta airport

 These airport tips and tricks will help you reduce anxiety and stress, and hopefully make airport travel a bit more enjoyable!

 Let’s get straight to it!
-Here are my tips for airport travel.
+Here are my tips for reducing stress and anxiety at airports.

 1. Take Uber or Lyft to the Airport

 Airport parking used to be somewhat affordable.
 Now, most parking lots on-site are either 1) expensive or 2) full.
 Especially at the Atlanta airport.